brainphantom/brainphantom/README.md

 I know other languages: Python, Batch.
 Of course,
 I have basic knowledge in many programming languages:
-JavaScript, C, C++, C#, PHP, CSS, TypeScript, HTML, Go, Rust, Lua, Ruby… (There are more).
+JavaScript, C, C++, C#, PHP, CSS, TypeScript, HTML, Go, Rust, Lua, Ruby… (There are more) and i'm still on version 5.1 of SQL 😵‍💫.
 I am very active on Discord and I enjoy helping people.
 My Discord: https://discord.com/@yotop33